citomni/http-skeleton/README.md

   * `var/cache/services.http.php`
 * Warm them atomically via your deployment process (e.g., CLI task or webhook).
 * In production with `opcache.validate_timestamps=0`, invalidate per file or call `opcache_reset()` post-deploy.

+At the end of each request in **dev**, `Kernel::run()` appends an HTML comment with execution time, memory usage, and file count - useful for quick profiling.

 ---